Oneflow-Inc/oneflow-documentation/en/docs/cookies/global_tensor.md

 - `MASTER_ADDR`：the IP of Machine 0 that is trained on multiple machines;
 - `MASTER_PORT`：the monitor port of Machine 0 that is trained on multiple machines, and this port shouldn’t conflict with the occupied ports;
-- `WORLD_SIZE`: The number of computing device in the whole cluster.
-Because it’s still not feasible to configure different number of GPUs on each devices, the `WORLD_SIZE` equals the machine numbers multiplies the GPU numbers on each machine.
+- `WORLD_SIZE`: the number of computing device in the whole cluster.
+Because it’s still not feasible to configure different number of GPUs on each device, the `WORLD_SIZE` equals the machine numbers multiplies the GPU numbers on each machine.
 In the previous case, we [create the global tensor](#global-tensor_2) in single machine 2 GPUs environment, so the `WORLD_SIZE=2`;
 - `RANK`：the process ID of all devices in the whole cluster;
 - `LOCAL_RANK`：the process ID of single device;